NativeScript/NativeScript/Modules30Changes.md

 ### Events raised when property value change
 One significant change is that properties before 3.0 were raising two events when a value is changed - `propertyChange` and  propertyName + `Change` (like `textChange`).
 The second event was added at some point to make module compatible with Angular.
 With 3.0 we removed `propertyChange` event and left only the second event.
 This was done in order to improve performance of our property system.
-This also leads to cleaner code (no need to listen for every `propertyChange` and then check the name of the poperty that raised the event).
+This also leads to cleaner code (no need to listen for every `propertyChange` and then check the name of the property that raised the event).

 With 3.0 if you want to get notification when some property value change you have to specify the *`propertyName`Change* as eventName to `addEventListener` method (like `textField.addEventListener('textChange'`, handler...)).